adkelley/javascript-to-purescript/tut12/README.md

          log t
   runCont c (fork >>> sideEffects)
 ```
-Here we needed new `success` and `error` continuations because, this time, we're returning a `String`, instead of an `Int`.
+Here we needed new `success` and `error` continuations because, this time we're returning a `String`, instead of an `Int`.
 I compose my set of continuation functions using `contTask`, and, at this stage, I can even extend the original Task with another computation, as shown above.
 It's when we execute `runCont c k` that we finally run the computation `c` and witness the side-effects to the console with `k`.

 ## Summary
 In this tutorial, we looked at how to capture any side-effects that may be lurking within our program into a Task.
-This way, we have the power to witness these side-effects at will, or even alter the flow of our computation when we don't wish to show them at all (see `taskFork` above).
-There is no native `Task` function in PureScript, but I showed how to emulate it using continuation passing style (CPS) of programming.
+This way, we have the power to witness these side-effects at will, or even alter the flow of our computation when we wish to act on them differently (see `taskFork` above).
+There is no native `Task` structure in PureScript, so I showed how to emulate it using continuation passing style (CPS) of programming.

 In CPS, functions don't return values; instead, they pass control to a *continuation*, which specifies what happens next in our computation.
 In particular, I showed the best way to express CPS is with the monad `Cont r a` which is a type used to wrap our suspended computations `r`, and the resulting type from this suspended computation will be `a`.

-When we're ready to run these suspended computations, we invoke `runCont c k`, where c is of type `Cont r a` (i.e., our suspended computations) and 'k' is our top-level/program continuation.
+When we're ready to run these suspended computations, we invoke `runCont c k`, where c is the continuation monad of type `Cont r a` (i.e., our suspended computations) and 'k' is our top-level/program continuation function.

-In my next tutorial, we'll create another implementation of `Task` for asynchronous actions such as reading and writing files.
-I'll draw on the library [purescript-aff](https://pursuit.purescript.org/packages/purescript-aff/4.1.0), so it may worth your while to have a look at this library before reading the next tutorial.
+Once again, whether or not you’re finding these tutorials helpful in making the leap from JavaScript to PureScript then give me a clap, star my [GitHub](https://github.com/adkelley/javascript-to-purescript/tree/master)  repository, drop me a comment, or post a [tweet](https://twitter.com/adkelley).
+I believe any feedback is good feedback and helpful toward making these tutorials better in the future.
+That’s all for this blog post.
+Till next time, when we’ll delve deeper into capturing asynchronous side effects with another implementation of `Task`.
 Stay tuned.

 ## Navigation
 [<--](https://github.com/adkelley/javascript-to-purescript/tree/master/tut11) Tutorials [-->](https://github.com/adkelley/javascript-to-purescript/tree/master/tut13)